henrytseng/activerecord-materialize-adapter/README.md

 [![Doc reference](https://img.shields.io/badge/doc-reference-orange)](https://materialize.com/docs)
 [![Chat on Slack](https://img.shields.io/badge/chat-on%20slack-purple)](https://materialize.com/s/chat)

 An ActiveRecord adapter to connect to Materialize databases.
+The adapter includes support for materialized views as models supported by `ActiveRecord::Base`.
+Support for typical relational database tables are also supported but secondary.

 Materialize is a streaming database for real-time applications.
 Materialize accepts input data from a variety of streaming sources (e.g. Kafka) and files (e.g. CSVs), and lets you query them using SQL.